Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ## Inheritance
 Learner should know what is inheritance and what it means when a class inherits another class.
+Both single and multiple inheritance should be understood, and the use of `super()` in both cases.
 ```
 class Square(Rectangle):
   pass